Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 |

-To detect such outliers, we train a multi-band iForest model on the LAB class.
-We reserve 100 LABs for testing and evaluate performance by measuring its ability to correctly classify these 100 as inliers while simultaneously identifying the 1,000 outliers provided above.
-In this work, we test five distinct feature sets for iForest training and also vary the image size to determine the optimal cutout dimensions for model performance.
+To detect such outliers, we train a multi-band Isolation Forest (iForest) model on the LAB class.
+We reserve 100 LABs for testing and evaluate performance by measuring the model’s ability to correctly classify these 100 as inliers while simultaneously identifying the 1,000 visually confirmed outliers described above.

+In this work, we test five distinct feature sets for iForest training and vary the image cutout size to determine the optimal dimensions for model performance.

-For this analysis we use the `outlier_detection <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/outlier_detection/index.html>`_ module.
+This analysis is performed using the `outlier_detection <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/outlier_detection/index.html>`_ module.

 .. code-block:: python